klinhdo/ghc2024/README.md

 ## Prompts we are using today
 **Quest 1: Discover the Secrets Behind the Magic Function in Your Code!**
 - Provide a brief summary of what magicFunction() does.
-- Summarize what this program does.
+- What is std::map?
-- (Bonus) What functionalities can a user uses in this program?
+- Bonus Prompt: What functionalities can a user uses in this program?

 **Quest 2: Solve the Mystery and Complete the Pending Booking Function!**
 - Prompt #3: Write function cancelBooking